ZihuaLiu666/Paper-Sharing/Recording/recording.md

    * no differenced between GAPDH and ACTB;

-   * the original qPCR primers are not specific because the peaks of negative controls can almost overlap with the experimental group.
+   * the original qPCR primers: the peaks of negative controls can almost overlap with the experimental group and I suspect the existence of contamination (**Actually, I would like to try the original qPCR primers based on the current RT products tomorrow**).

 Then, I reverse transcipt total RNA by AG RT kit and qRT-PCR kit.
 The results are amazing!
 The melting curve of each samples is pretty clear.
 Actually, I set four replica and three replica for expr and nc, respectively.
 No difference in each expr replica.
 The KD efficiency tendency is similar with the former expr.

-Actually, I would like to try the original qPCR primers based on the current RT products tomorrow.